 Each type suggests a different underlying cause.
 It’s often the case that, when the underlying issue is treated, the headache goes away for good.
 However, this requires a professional diagnosis by true headache experts.

 Headache pains can be of different types and vary in duration and severity.
 Among them, a throbbing/pulsating headache can feel especially disabling.
 Unlike other headaches where the pain is only a mild, nagging one and daily routine is not altogether affected, pulsating headaches are much worse.
-They force the individual to stop all activity and lie down to rest till the pain goes away.
+They force the individual to stop all activity and lie down to rest until the pain goes away.

 Pulsating Headache— Which One Is Mine?

 A pulsating or throbbing headache is enough to bring life to a standstill and make you feel miserable for as long as it lasts.
 The pain is a pounding, explosive sensation in the head that may affect all or just a portion of the head.
 What makes it worse is that the pain can extend to the neck, arms, eyes and facial muscles as well.
-Some may get the headache due to food allergies.
+Some may get a headache due to food allergies.
 Sometimes staring at the computer for too long can be the trigger.
-Loud noise, caffeine withdrawal, hangovers and stress can all be causes of a pulsating headache.
+Loud noise, caffeine withdrawal, hangovers, and stress can all be causes of a pulsating headache.

 What Causes These Throbbing Headaches?